Awareness of adult autism - question & answers

 In response to the Autism Act (2009) and the autism strategy the Department of Health commissioned several projects to work on specific elements of the strategy.

 The Society has developed three e-learning modules on autism, which appeal to a range of learners by delivering knowledge and understanding from introductory to specialised levels.
-The e-learning modules are delivered via the BPS Learning Centre.
+The e-learning modules are delivered via the Professional Development Centre.
 The BPS have worked in partnership with psychologists with expertise in autism and an e-learning provider to produce and deliver theses modules.
 Two modules are freely available to both members and non-members of the BPS and the third is aimed principally at psychologists and all professionals working in this field.